ReubenDo/jSTABL/README.md

 # Learning joint Segmentation of Tissues And Brain Lesions (jSTABL) from task-specific hetero-modal domain-shifted datasets

-Public PyTorch implementation of the paper [Learning joint segmentation of tissues and brain lesions from task-specific hetero-modal domain-shifted datasets](https://arxiv.org/abs/2009.04009) published in Medical Image Analysis.
+Public PyTorch implementation of [Learning joint segmentation of tissues and brain lesions from task-specific hetero-modal domain-shifted datasets](https://arxiv.org/abs/2009.04009) published in Medical Image Analysis.

+This work propose a new technique to perform joint brain tissue and lesion segmentation.
+Due to the lack of fully-annotated data, the framework has been trained  using hetero-modal (missing modalities), task-specific (tissue or lesion annotations) and domain-shifted (different acquisition protocols) datasets.

+Two types of lesions are considered: gliomas and white matter lesions.

 If you find this code useful for your research, please cite the following paper:
 ```